 Construction on the 290,000 square-foot Expo Center, funded by MAPS 3, began in December 2014 and the official ribbon cutting took place on January 5, 2017 for the Bennett Event Center at State Fair Park.
 The first event to be hosted in the Bennett Event Center was the Oklahoma Home + Garden Show January 20-22, 2017.
 The new building offers, among other amenities, 200,000 square-foot of contiguous floor space.

 The Expo Center offers current State Fair Park clients the ability to expand and enhance their events, while bringing new national and international shows to Oklahoma.
 The building is the largest event space in Oklahoma City.

 Modern Downtown Streetcar System

-Approximately five to six miles of downtown streetcar will link major attractions in the downtown area.
+Approximately five miles of downtown streetcar will link major attractions in the downtown area.
 It will be the most extensive of its type in the United States, and the system will help to more sustainably connect workers to their jobs, residents to events and visitors to our attractions.
-The first rail car should be in place by Winter 2016.
+The streetcar broke ground in Bricktown January 2017 and should be completed in late 2018.

 70-acre Downtown Park